AIMS: will vary from exercise to exercise. But generally the broad aims are to:

 5. Recruit finds branch discussions over her or his head and finds AWL "too middle-class".

-6. Recruit is visibly pulled between us and her and his family and friends, who are not specially right-wing but see AWL as bizarre and extreme, and nervous about "coming out" as a Trotskyist or telling friends, family, or workmates that she or he is going to political activities.
+6. Recruit is pulled between us and her and his family and friends, or workmates, who are not specially right-wing but see AWL as bizarre and extreme, and nervous about "coming out" as a Trotskyist or telling friends, family, or workmates that she or he is going to political activities.

 The best "training session" for paper sales is... a paper sale.
 What you can do in a branch meeting is have an experienced and confident paper-seller "model" doing a street sale, and the rest of us "model" being passers-by.
 Then switch round, and have other people "play" being the seller, so they practise things like offering the paper - holding it out, rather than clutching it to yourself - making eye contact, and chatting once they've made a sale.

 All activists should do at least one public (workplace, street or estate) sale per week.
 Each regular public sale should have a comrade responsible for it, who turns up and sells whatever anyone else does, or who cancels the sale for a week if she or he is unavailable and cannot fix a substitute.

 Here are the rules for the various types of sale.
 The basic idea throughout is to make it easy for people to approach us, buy the paper, and get into conversation with us.

 If you're really nervous and unconfident about paper-selling, make a start by coming to an AWL street sale and giving out leaflets.
 Train yourself to give out the leaflets actively, rather than just standing there holding them so that it requires an effort from any passer-by to get a leaflet from you.
 When you're confident with that, move on to paper-selling.